aidenybai/hacky/README.md

-# 🔧 Hacky
+# ⚙️ Hacky

-### *Fun*ctional iterator-based UI library
+### <2kb functional alternative for Crank.js

-Writing React for applications is alright.
+Using React or Crank for applications is alright.
 Sure, it probably works for most use cases and the DX is great!
-But some of the time, you just want to ~~limit your potential~~ build a super simple application with basic state and components—That's what Hacky is for!
+But some of the time you don't want to deal with hooks and just want to use functions for your application.

 > _Plug: Hacky is built on [Million](https://github.com/aidenybai/million), a <1kb compiler-focused virtual DOM.
 It's fast!_